sagemath/sagewiki_to_gh-2022-10-10/patchbot.md

 You can help by running your own patchbot.
 See below for instructions about installation and usage.

-See a list of patchbot names and their owners at [[patchbot/owners]].
+See a list of some patchbot names and their owners at [[patchbot/owners]].

 This is still very much a work in progress.
 The latest version of the code lives at http://github.com/sagemath/sage-patchbot.